riganti/dotvvm-docs/Controls/builtin/TextBox/sample3/sample.md

-## Sample 3: Changed Event and UpdateAfterKeydown
+## Sample 3: Changed Event and UpdateTextOnInput

 By default, if you type something in the TextBox, the value will be propagated in the viewmodel when the TextBox loses its focus.
 However, sometimes you need to update the TextBox immediately.
 Therefore, the TextBox also has the `UpdateTextOnInput` which